skylight-hq/skylight.digital/pages/career-pathways/product-manager.md

 You have experience working directly with product designers, researchers, and software engineers.
 You’ve participated in discovery in order to inform product direction.
 You find time to attend user interviews and get to know your users through various data points and interactions.
 You’re constantly identifying and validating assumptions.

 #### Cross-team collaboration
 You’re comfortable collaborating with designers, researchers, and software engineers.
-You have technical appreciation and are familiar with industry trends.
+You are able to speak knowledgeably about technology and ask informed questions.
 You eliminate silos to increase collaboration.
 In general, you’re willing to wear multiple hats to get the job done.

 #### Client and stakeholder management
 You’re able to establish professional working relationships with clients and stakeholders.
 You understand when to push back, but also when to yield.
 You create consensus and alignment.
 Your communication skills are professional and polished.